aksommerville/ra3/README.md

 - - [ ] Search results: Screencaps aren't maintaining aspect ratio.
 - - [ ] Search results: Can we force cards to pack at the top?
 When there's 6 results in 4 columns, there's a gap between the rows.
 - - [x] Uncaught (in promise) ReferenceError: game is not defined   at GameDetailsModal.js:190:35 (deleting a game)
-- - [ ] Make all views mobile-friendly
+- - [ ] Make all views mobile-friendly, today they are very not.
 - [ ] Integrate emulators
-- - [ ] Pico-8.
-No integration, but do get it running on the Pi with DRM.
-- - [ ] Solarus, try again.
 - - [ ] Validate 4 player in all emulators
 - - [ ] akz26: Review inputs.
 I think I'm missing some of the console switches.
 - - [ ] akz26: Can we emulate paddles with the Atari Modern Joystick's twist feature? (i mean, that is what it's designed for...)
 - [ ] Prepare collection
+- - [ ] Comprater
 - - [ ] Bring in TTAQ, and look for other of my games.
 - - [ ] Review all native games.
 I know we have Bonnie's Bakery here, and pretty sure that won't fly on ARM.
 - - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 Populate metadata for everything we keep.